MigOpsRepos/pg_dbms_job/README.md

 - broken : Sets the job as broken or not broken. `true` sets it as broken; `false` sets it as not broken.
 - next_date : Next date when the job will be run, default is `current_timestamp`.

 If you set job as broken while it is running, unlike Oracle, the scheduler will not reset the job's status to normal after the job completes.
-Therefore, you can execute this procedure for jobs when they are running.
+Therefore, you can execute this procedure for jobs when they are running they will be disabled.

+Example:

+	BEGIN;
+	CALL pg_dbms_job.broken(14144, true);
+	COMMIT;

 ### CHANGE